BoidCMS/boidcms.github.io/developer/hooks.md

 # Hooks / Events
-BoidCMS has a lot of hooks/events called within the core, Which makes it even more easier to be modified by [Plugins](plugins).
+BoidCMS has a lot of hooks/events called within the core, And that makes it even more easier to be extended by [Plugins](plugins).
 And here is the list of all.

 ## Core